 Together these 5 practices allow you to keep your workplace a temple of productivity and reduce process wastes such as unnecessary motion and waiting.
 5S is an adored method in the manufacturing world, but it has its application in knowledge-work as well.

-The 5 Whys technique is one of the most effective tools for root cause analysis in the Lean management arsenal.
-The tool can help you achieve process improvement by simply asking the question “why” as many times as needed until you reach the core of a problem or idea.
+The 5 Whys technique is one of the most effective continuous improvement tools for root cause analysis in the Lean management arsenal.
+The tool can help you achieve process improvement by simply asking the question "why" as many times as needed until you reach the core of a problem or idea.
 At Kanbanize, we are serious fans of the 5 Whys.
 We are using it for practically everything we do.

 - Going around the workplace and seeing how the team works (without doing a formal inspection);